The UPSC Polity Topic That Connects to Ethics, Economy, and IR Simultaneously

 How the Collegium System Connects Polity to Current Affairs — A Must-Know UPSC Link

-Few topics in UPSC preparation sit so perfectly at the intersection of Polity and Current Affairs as the appointment of judges in India.
-Every few months, a fresh controversy erupts between the judiciary and the executive over this very issue — and every time, the Collegium System is at the centre of that debate.
-I … Read more
+Few topics in the UPSC syllabus sit so perfectly at the intersection of static Polity and dynamic current affairs as the appointment of judges in India.
+Every few months, a news headline about the Collegium recommending a name, the government delaying a file, or a public spat between the judiciary and executive brings this topic … Read more